Gone in 28 seconds: De Ligt disaster condemns Netherlands to shock Euro 2020 exit

 Tomas Kalas and Ondrej Celutska were a wall at the back, and West Ham’s Tomas Soucek won the battle in midfield against a disappointing Georginio Wijnaldum, who completed just 10 passes throughout the whole 90 minutes.

-That this Netherlands side have only come from behind to win once on the last six occasions they have fallen behind is telling, and not for the first time in this competition De Boer's substitutions were head-scratching to put it lightly.
+That this Netherlands side have only won once on the last six occasions they have fallen behind is telling, and not for the first time in this competition, De Boer's substitutions were head-scratching to put it lightly.

 Their first came from the head of Tomas Holes after Kalas had nodded a free-kick back across the face of goal, before a well-worked move was finished off by Schick to seal the result with 10 minutes left on the clock.